anasta874/Interaction_Finder_Run_PyMOL/README.md

 - **Separate Objects Requirement:** The receptor (`rec`) and ligand (`lig`) must be loaded as separate objects in PyMOL.
 This is necessary for the script to correctly identify and analyze the interactions between them.

 - **Alternatively:** You can change the object names in the script to match your current object names.
-If you are working with [ClusPro](https://cluspro.bu.edu/) models, there is no need to make any changes to the script.

 3. Run the script in the PyMOL command line:
    ```python